pettei47/42_gnl/README.md

 	int	get_next_line(int fd, char **line);

 ### Description:
-this function returns a line read from a file descriptor, without the newline.
+This function returns a line read from a file descriptor, without the newline.

 ### Parameters: